brgillis/Test_Reporting/README.md

 Since the pipeline requires downloading the GitBooks package to install it, things can go wrong every once in a while.
 Most likely this issue will resolve itself if you try re-running the pipeline.

+If the pipeline failed on the `pages:deploy` job specifically, then check the reason provided for this when mousing over that step.
+One issue that has occurred in the past is that deployment will fail if the files produced are too large.
+If this happens, it may be necessary to adjust the code to limit the size of deployed files, or contact the administrator to see if it is possible to increase the size limit.